Philips Recalls CPAP Machines and Ventilators Due to Potential Cancer Risk

 Exposure to foam particulate / inhalation of chemical gases in Philips BiLevel PAP, CPAP, and mechanical ventilator devices may result in:

 The potentially cancer-causing particulate in Philips CPAP machines and ventilators comes from a type of foam that is used to dampen the machines’ sound.

 According to Philips, roughly 80 percent of the machines affected by the recall are Continuous Positive Airway Pressure (CPAP) machines.
 Roughly two-thirds of the company’s CPAP device sales are in the United States.

 The other affected devices are life-sustaining ventilators, most frequently used in hospitals.

-Do You Have a Philips CPAP or Ventilator Cancer Claim?
+Do You Have a Philips CPAP or Ventilator Cancer or Health Problem Claim?